HeathWang/HWPanModal/README.md

 </p>

 HWPanModal is used to present controller and drag to dismiss.
+Similar with iOS13 default present Modal style.

 Inspired by [**PanModal**](https://github.com/slackhq/PanModal), thanks.